markodayan/holon/README.md

 docker compose up -d
 ```

-> If you are going to iterate on the code running in the backend container (consisting of `scraper` and `core` PM2 services), you should remove the previously created images prior to running compose to restart the containers.
+> If you are going to iterate on the code running in the backend container (consisting of `scraper` and `core` PM2 services), you should remove the previously created images prior to running compose to restart the containers. else just run `docker compose up -d --build`

 To stop the containers, run: